Why We Wrote This Guide

 Offer + Acceptance + Consideration + (Legality + Capacity) = Valid contract

-There are several conditions that need to be met for a valid contract to exist.
+Several conditions need to be met for a valid contract to exist.
 We have broken down five of these conditions below.
 As always, there could be varying laws in place at state or federal levels, or specific to an industry, which could affect the validity of a contract.
-You should always check with your own attorney regarding the validity of a specific agreement.
+You should always check with your attorney regarding the validity of a specific agreement.

 Put simply, this is the promise to do (or not do) something in exchange for something else.
 Importantly, the offeror must make the offer with the intent that the contract will be a binding agreement if signed.
 For example, record labels offer artists contracts to record a certain amount of music for a certain amount of time, in exchange for an advance and royalties, as well as marketing and promotion.